 Finally the player draws a replacement tile from the boneyard, assuming there are still tiles in the boneyard.
 If the boneyard is empty, he draws nothing and his hand will continue to become smaller until it is empty.
 The player's turn is now complete with or without a replacement tile and play passes to the next player on his left.

-If more matches are created when the gaps are closed, these tiles can then also be captured by the payer in his same turn.
+If more matches are created when the gaps are closed, these tiles can then also be captured by the player in his same turn.

 If one player makes a capture that leaves the tableau empty, the next two players have to place tiles and have no chance of making a capture because the tableau does not have at least three tiles in it.